-Of course, the land pre-dates human settlement, so we should start there.
+Of course, the land pre-dates human settlement.
 Like the entire Northeast, this area was created by continental shifts and glaciers, leaving Linwood’s riverside soil with a high concentration of clay.

 Although we appreciate the metaphor of being molded by the creator, this is the reason for our poor drainage after rain or snow and why parts of the road out front are not paved despite numerous attempts.
 The pavement simply slides down the embankment.

 The Lenape in the area spoke a dialect known as Munsee and are also known as the Munsee Indians.
 They most likely watched Henry Hudson’s Half Moon sail up the river which would become his namesake.
-The Lenape called it Mahicantuck, a river that flows two ways because it is a tidal river.
+The Lenape called it Mahicantuck, "river that flows two ways", because it is a tidal river.
 The Dutch called it the North River.
-Towns in the area still reflect the Lenape language such as Wappingers, "people of the eastern lands," and Esopus, " the small river."
+Place names in the area still reflect the Lenape language such as Wappingers, "people of the eastern lands," and Esopus, " the small river."

 Linwood looks out upon the Esopus Meadows Lighthouse.

-At the end of a hiking trail at the nearby Wilderstein Estate is a cave where one can find a hand-carved petroglyph, evidence of our earliest inhabitants.
-By the end of the American Revolution, the European conquest was nearly complete in the Hudson Valley and sadly, the remaining 1st Nation inhabitants had been pushed west. http://www.hvmag.com/Hudson-Valley-Magazine/July-2016/The-Native-People-of-the-Hudson-Valley.
+At the end of a hiking trail at the nearby Wilderstein Estate is a cave where one can find a petroglyph, evidence of our earliest inhabitants.
+By the end of the 19th century, the European conquest was nearly complete in the Hudson Valley and sadly, most of the remaining Mohican Nation and Lenape Nation had been pushed west. http://www.hvmag.com/Hudson-Valley-Magazine/July-2016/The-Native-People-of-the-Hudson-Valley.
 Linwood Spiritual Center honors their heritage and our biblical commitment to stewardship of the land, evidenced by the creation of Sacred Circles throughout the property.

 Why the name Linwood?
 The property has been named Linwood for centuries due to the majestic linden trees found throughout the grounds, notably in our cherry orchard near the entrance.
 Although there are linden trees indigenous to the North American continent, they have an ancient European heritage.
 It is possible that seeds were brought over by the earliest settlers as the linden tree is very popular in Germany and Northern Europe.
 Their use is extensive.
 Its soft but tough wood is perfect for furniture-making and carving.
 From the Vikings to Native Americans, linden tree wood was used for drums, shields, statues, nets, ropes, chords, and in some countries, the linden tree is considered sacred.
 In medieval Europe, the wood was very popular for the carving of saints and icons.
 The honey from its flowers is renowned for its flavor and its leaves can be used for medicinal purposes.
 Some of Linwood’s linden trees may be centuries old and their massive branches provide arbors that continue to bring us shade, protection, and rest.